 This tutorial describes how to create a new database model and how to forward-engineer a model to a live MySQL server.

 Start MySQL Workbench.
-On the home screen, click the models icon in the sidebar and then click the + icon next to Models.
+On the home screen, click the models view from the sidebar and then click (+ to Models.
 Alternatively, you can click and then from the menu (shown in the figure that follows).

-A model can contain multiple schemata.
+A model can contain multiple schemas.
 Note that when you create a new model, it contains the

 mydbschema by default.
 You can change the name of this default schema as needed or you can delete it.